 [Update: it’s now May 2013 and I can happily report that my cultural adaptation graph is back on the upturn!
-This has absolutely nothing to do with the country I’m living in right now, and more to do with the fact that I’m moving elsewhere.
+This has absolutely nothing to do with the country I’m living in right now (Germany), and more to do with the fact that I’m moving elsewhere!
+We’re off to South Africa.
 A lot has happened over the past few months, and this sense of ‘moving on’ is both metaphorical as well as literal.
 Whilst I realise I’m not supposed to ‘blame the country’, in my mind it’s obvious that not every relocation is a good one.]

 I’ve updated that graph now.
-As you can see I’m back ‘up there’ and can conclude that it wasn’t a culture shock problem in Berlin – I just didn’t like it there!
-Obviously this is a very simplified illustration of my life over the past few years – and it does look in this graph as if my mood was rising whilst in Berlin.
+As you can see I’m back ‘up there’ and can conclude that it wasn’t necessarily a culture shock problem in Berlin – I just didn’t like it there.
+Obviously this is a very simplified illustration of my life over the past few years – and in this graph it does look as if my mood was rising whilst in Berlin.
 This gentle climb was entirely down to me creating ExpatChild and the lifeline this project gave me.

 It also shows that some countries just do not suit everyone.
-It’s not a failure to dislike a country that other people adore.
+I do not consider it a ‘failure’ of any form to dislike a country that other people adore.
 I know I love some places that others can’t bear; everyone is different!